spbgovbr-vlibras/vlibras-dictionary-api/README.md

 kubectl apply -f kubernetes/mongo.yaml kubectl expose rc mongo-controller --type=ClusterIP
 ```
 These commands will start the MongoDB pods.
-You must configure a volume set to be used by it.
-By default it set to be used in a Google Cloud Plataform (GCP)
+You must configure a persistent volume claim (PVC) to be used by it.
+As example, the dictionary-server.yaml has a volume claim attachment to a local persistent volume.

 Then , open the file dictionary-server.yaml and edit these enviroment variables to match yours.